 * SHINE: A fan blowing directly at your cookies on low-medium speed will give your icing a nice subtle sheen.
 An air purifier is even better, as it filters out any dust in the air that can possibly get onto your cookies.

-* SPRINKLES AND DECORATIONS: Always look for keywords on your sprinkles and other decorations - quite often they will say things like "edible" or "non-toxic" which are important, but there are times where decorations and sprinkles are just for looks - it'll often say this on the container.
+* SPRINKLES AND DECORATIONS: Always look for keywords on your sprinkles and other decorations - quite often they will say things like "non-toxic", but there are times where decorations and sprinkles are just for looks - it'll often say this on the container.
 Either don't add these to your cookies for decoration, or make sure that people know that they are for show only.
+Only use "edible" decorations on your cookies if you intend for them to be consumed.
 When in doubt, don't add them to your cookie at all, and always make sure to read labels.

 Decorating Materials: The Basics

-PIPING BAGS: I like to use disposable piping bags for my icing because you can see through them and it's a lot less to wash.
+TIPLESS PIPING BAGS: I like to use disposable piping bags for my icing because you can see through them and it's a lot less to wash.
 And if you happen to use your piping bags for other things like buttercream, you won't run into any issues with greasy piping bags, which can be a problem for royal icing.
+Truly Mad Plastics is a great brand.

 COUPLERS: I have a lot of couplers.
 These are used in your piping bags to attach your icing tip.
 I prefer the Ateco brand.